-This is because it is one of the most common reasons for home owners claiming on their insurance.
+Water damage is one of the most common reasons home owners claim on their insurance.
 We’ve been helping policyholders make successful claims since 2011 and have many satisfied clients.
-The work has varied from minor plastering and decorating, to refurbishing every room following a flood.
-So, if you need some professional advise when dealing with your water damage house repair, just give us a call.
+The work has varied from minor plastering and decorating, to refurbishing every room entire properties with substantial water damage.
+So, if you need some professional advice when dealing with repairs to your water damaged home, just give IC Assist a call.

 Please take a look through our albums on Facebook, where you can see pictures of escape of water refurbishments we’ve managed.
-You can also see customer our online reviews and feedback forms that our team have received over the years.
+You can also see our customer online reviews and feedback forms that we’ve received over the years.

 We provide a comprehensive water damage repair and drying service.

-IC Assist has a complete range of building services designed to take care everything required to return your property to it’s pre-loss condition.
+IC Assist provide a complete range of building services designed to take care everything required to return your property to its pre-loss condition.
 After our initial visit, we’ll meet with your insurer or their Loss Adjuster to agree any necessary strip out.

-Once we receive their approval to proceed, our contractors will strip out anything that’s ruined or beyond economical repair.
-We do this before starting the drying process, to reduced drying time allowing repairs to start sooner.
+Once we receive their approval to proceed, our contractors will remove any building materials that are ruined or beyond economical repair.
+We do this before starting the drying process to reduce drying time, allowing repairs to start sooner.

-After our team discards the wet materials, we can then target the surface beneath.
-Our air movers and dehumidifiers will then remove any remaining moisture.
-Once the fabric of your building has reached its per-incident dryness, our specialist contractors will then begin the reinstatement.
+After the wet materials are removed, we can then target dry the surface beneath.
+Our Dri-Eaz air movers and LGR dehumidifiers will then remove any remaining moisture.
+As soon as the fabric of your building reaches its per-incident dryness, our specialist contractors will then begin the reinstatement work.

 How long does it take to dry out water damaged walls and floors?

-Ultimately, this will depend on how saturated the sub-surfaces are.
-But on average, small leaks can take two weeks to reach an acceptable dryness.
+Ultimately, this depends on how saturated the sub-surfaces are.
+On average, small leaks can take approximately two weeks to reach an acceptable dryness.
 However, a burst pipe or flood that has soaked the underlying concrete structure, can take a minimum of one month.
-In these circumstances we’ll take weekly meter readings to ensure our equipment is being use to its best effect.
+In these circumstances, we’ll take weekly meter readings to ensure our equipment is being use to its best effect.